 Increase/ decrease in foreign currency rate Effect on profit/(loss) before tax Effect on equity

-2018 Euro +5% (525) 364
+2019 Euro +5% -5% (33) 33 409 (409)

--5% 525 (364)

-GB pound +5% 25 (17)
+GB pound +5% -5% 24 (24) (13) 13

--5% (25) 17

-2017 Euro +5% (581) 568
+2018 Euro +5% -5% (525) 525 364 (364)

--5% 581 (568)

-GB pound +5% 25 (10)
+GB pound +5% -5% 25 (25) (17) 17

--5% (25) 10

-- (ii) Fair Value Risk: The carrying amounts reflected in the accompanying consolidated statement of financial position for cash and cash equivalents, trade and other receivables, trade and other payables and accrued and other current liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
-The fair values of available for sale financial assets in the accompanying consolidated statement of financial position reflect their fair value.
+- (iii) Fair Value Risk: The carrying amounts reflected in the accompanying consolidated statement of financial position for cash and cash equivalents, trade and other receivables, trade and other payables and accrued and other current liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+The investments in equity instruments in the accompanying consolidated statement of financial position reflect their fair value.
 The fair value of variable rate borrowings and other long-term liabilities approximate their carrying amounts.
-The fair value of the Group's Senior Notes on December 31, 2018 and 2017, amounted to \$353,325 and \$406,350, respectively. - b) Credit Risk: The Group's maximum exposure to credit risk, due to the failure of counter parties to perform their obligations as at December 31, 2018 and 2017, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
+The fair value of the Group's Senior Notes on December 31, 2019 and 2018, amounted to \$382,200 and \$353,325, respectively. - (iv) Risk of Changes in the Cost of Raw Materials: The Group is exposed to fluctuations in the cost of raw materials.
+The primary raw material that the Group uses is cow's milk.
+Plastic and paper for packaging materials also are significant components of the Group's cost of sales.
+The prices of many of the Group's raw materials are affected by governmental agricultural policies, the operations of suppliers, political upheavals and acts of God such as severe weather conditions.
+In addition, the recent outbreak of the coronavirus disease of 2019, or COVID-19, may cause significant disruptions in the global supply chain and could cause the price of certain ingredients and raw materials used in the Group's products to increase.
+To the extent that the Group is able to obtain sufficient quantities of raw materials in the event of a supply disruption, its ability to pass through any increase in raw material costs to its customers depends upon competitive conditions and pricing methods employed in the various markets in which the Group sells its products. - b) Credit Risk: The Group's maximum exposure to credit risk, due to the failure of counter parties to perform their obligations as at December 31, 2019 and 2018, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
 Concentrations of credit risks are limited with respect to receivables due to the large number of customers comprising the Group's customer base.
 The Group generally does not require collateral or other security to support customer receivables.
-There was no customer which accounted for more than 5.7% of the Group's revenue or receivables. - c) Liquidity Risk: The Group manages liquidity risk by monitoring forecasted cash flows and ensuring that adequate banking facilities and reserve borrowing facilities are maintained.
+There was no customer which accounted for more than 6.0% of the Group's revenue or receivables in 2019. - c) Liquidity Risk: The Group manages liquidity risk by monitoring forecasted cash flows and ensuring that adequate banking facilities and reserve borrowing facilities are maintained.
 The Group has sufficient undrawn borrowing facilities that can be utilized to fund any potential shortfall in cash resources.